What Are Serious Games?

 Serious Game Definition

 Serious games (or applied games, as they are often known) are digital video games or simulations who primary purpose is to fulfill a more meaningful task, rather than just existing for entertainment.
 They can take the form of either off-the-shelf generic software products, or custom solutions.

 Common uses are for educational and business applications (including staff training).

 Serious games in the form of business simulations and educational computer games have existed for just about as long as personal computers have.

 When in their infancy, they were generally fairly basic.
 What started as mostly statistically based simulations, text based quizzes and tests with crude visuals has developed over time.

 The combination of computer hardware advancing and changing perceptions on gaming and how entertainment can be successfully merged with serious tasks have allowed the medium to advance greatly.
 These days it's acceptable to inject some fun and incorporate some of the same multimedia elements and polish that have been exclusively the domain of just for fun video games.

-Serious game development is usually undertaken by specialist companies.
+Serious game production is usually undertaken by specialist companies.